Hiring Programs and Initiatives

 - VA Learning Opportunities Residency (VALOR) allows nursing, pharmacy and medical technology students (who have completed their junior year in an accredited clinical program) to gain experience at a local VA facility.

-For more information about these programs, please call the VHA Healthcare Retention and Recruitment Office (HRRO) at 1-844-456-5208.
+For more information about these programs, please call the VHA Workforce Recruitment and Retention Service (WRRS) at 1-844-456-5208.

 People with Disabilities

-At VA, we fully support the employment and advancement of persons with disabilities, and we encourage candidates with a certification letter from VA or a state vocational rehabilitation office to apply for non-competitive appointment.
+At VA, we fully support the employment and advancement of persons with disabilities, and we encourage candidates with a certification letter from VA or a state Vocational Readiness office to apply for non-competitive appointment.

 The Computer/Electronic Accommodations Program (CAP) provides assistive technologies and other solutions to eliminate barriers to employment for people with visual, hearing, cognitive, communication and dexterity disabilities.
 In addition to CAP, VA supports the following Executive Orders (EOs) designed to benefit those with disabilities:

 - EO 13078, Increasing Employment of Adults with Disabilities

 - EO 13145, To Prohibit Discrimination in Federal Employment Based on Genetic Information

 - EO 13163, Increasing the Opportunity for Individuals with Disabilities to be Employed in the Federal Government